Marker Logo

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.

 Location.
 35° 55.385′ N, 86° 52.061′ W. Marker is in Franklin, Tennessee, in Williamson County.
-Marker is on 3rd Avenue South, on the left when traveling north.
+It is on 3rd Avenue South, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 214 3rd Ave S, Franklin TN 37064, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Dan German Hospital (about 400 feet away, measured in a direct line); Tennessee Female College (about 500 feet away); Lot 60 at the Corner of Cameron & Church Street / "Bucket of Blood" Neighborhood (about 500 feet away); Franklin Historic District - Historic Home (about 600 feet away); The Pyle Clinic (about 700 feet away); Ewen Cameron (about 700 feet away); U.S. Colored Troops (USCT) (about 700 feet away); Courthouse (about 700 feet away).
+At least 8 other markers are within walking distance of this marker: Dan German Hospital (about 400 feet away, measured in a direct line); Tennessee Female College (about 500 feet away); Lot 60 at the Corner of Cameron & Church Street / "Bucket of Blood" Neighborhood (about 500 feet away); Franklin Historic District - Historic Home (about 600 feet away); The Pyle Clinic (about 700 feet away); Ewen Cameron (about 700 feet away); U.S. Colored Troops (USCT) (about 700 feet away); Courthouse (about 700 feet away).
 Touch for a list and map of all markers in Franklin.

 Also see . . .